jacobleesinger/BeerIsGood/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+BeerIsGood is a social media web application for craft beer enthusiasts inspired by Untappd and built using Ruby on Rails and React.js.
+BeerIsGood allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete reviews
-- [ ] Organize notes within Notebooks
+- [ ] View other users' profiles
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Connect with other users by adding them as a friend
-- [ ] Search through notes for blocks of text
+- [ ] View a timeline of friends' recent reviews
-- [ ] Apply complex styling to notes while editing
+- [ ] Interact with friends by commenting on and/or "toast"-ing their reviews
-- [ ] Set reminders on notes
+- [ ] Search for reviews by beer name or review author name

 ## Design Docs
 * [View Wireframes][view]